Whitegoods Help article

 SpaceMax is a refrigeration technology that uses thinner insulation material in the fridge walls without compromising thermal performance, creating more usable interior storage space within the same external footprint.
 This allows Samsung fridge freezers to offer greater capacity without requiring additional kitchen floor space, which is a meaningful practical advantage in UK kitchens where space is often at a premium.

-Samsung and the Bespoke design philosophy
+What is the Bespoke design philosophy?

 One of Samsung’s most distinctive recent contributions to the UK home appliance market is the Bespoke range, introduced in 2019.
 Bespoke represents a deliberate shift from the convention of offering appliances only in standardised white, silver, or black finishes, allowing consumers to select door panel colours and materials to complement their kitchen design.